Are campuses open and can I come on to campus to study?

 Talk with your tutor to agree a plan for how to manage this.

-Do I need to wear a face mask on the WelTec and Whitireia campus buses?
+Do I need to wear a face covering on the WelTec and Whitireia campus buses?

-Yes.
-To help keep us all safe we ask that you use a mask or face covering on our Whitireia and WelTec campus buses.
+To help keep us all safe we ask that you use a face covering on our Whitireia and WelTec campus buses.

-I don’t have a face mask.
+I don’t have a face covering.
 What do I do?

 You can make your own, or use another kind of covering, like a scarf or t-shirt.
-If you need help to find a mask or face covering, please contact our Learner Support and Services.
+If you need help to find a face covering, please contact our Learner Support and Services.

 I’ve got a single-use face mask, how do I dispose of it?